benedekrozemberczki/littleballoffur/docs/source/notes/introduction.rst

     graph = reader.get_graph()

-The constructor defines the graph reader object while the ``get_graph`` method reads the data.
+The constructor defines the parametrized graph reader object while the ``get_graph`` method reads the data.

 Now let's use the ``PageRank Proportional Node Sampling`` method from `Near Linear Time Algorithm to Detect Community Structures in Large-Scale Networks <https://arxiv.org/abs/0709.2938>`_.